 Why I’m Worried About The Economy

 - The market is in a trading range.
 The stock market has bounced up and down between around 1,800 and 2,100 for well over a year now.
-Anybody that is ‘buy and hold’ is likely seeing little or no profits, with the only people making money are the ones that have learned to trade in this range.
+The only people making money are the ones that have learned to trade in this range.

 - Job growth really seems to be slowing down.
 For most of the last eight years, we’ve seen month after month of new job creation.
-For a long time, people wished it were growing faster, but now seem fairly settled in.
-However, the numbers seem to be slowing down, with only 38,000 new jobs created last month, a pale comparison to the hundreds of thousands per month that were created on average even just a couple of years ago.
+However, the numbers seem to be slowing down, with only 38,000 new jobs created last month.
+This pales compared to a couple of years ago.

-- Another reason is even more scary.
+- Interest rates.
 We’re in an extended period of ultra-low interest rates.
 Debt has been financed on the cheap.
-This has left cash on the sidelines that nobody really knows what to do with, so they buy stocks.
-This almost seems to me like money is being invested simply because nobody knows what else to do with it.
-Again, not exactly a reason high on my list when plotting out catalysts for growth.
+This has left cash on the sidelines that nobody really knows what to do with.
+So they are often buying stocks.
+It seems like this is a poor reason to invest.

 - WARN Notices are on the rise.
 Here in Michigan, when mass layoffs take place, the company must file advance notice with the State.
 This info appears on their website specific to this information.
 Last year, for the first six months of the year, there were 20 notices filed.
 This year over the same period, there have been 32.